-In February 2018, the Indian Government increased the tariff rates on some items of the category of mobile phones and telecommunication equipment (HS8517.6290) to 20%.
-The tariff rates for TV LCDs, food, perfume, automobile parts, footwear, jewelry, furniture, watches, toys, etc., were also increased.
+In February 2018, the Indian government increased the tariff rates on some items of the category of mobile phones and telecommunication equipment (HS8517.6290) to 20%.
+The tariff rates for TV LCDs were also increased.
 In April 2018, the tariff rate on mobile phone printed circuit board assemblies (PCBA) was increased to 10%.